 22nd March 2023

-All articles Auckland Candidate articles Christchurch
+All articles Candidate articles

 There are a large number of reasons that people end up with gaps in their CV – sometimes it is intentional, other times it is a set of life circumstances that have led to a situation where a person cannot do paid employment for a while.